 Frequently Asked Questions About Cold Weather Running Gear and Running in Cold Weather

 While runners like to think of themselves as tough and ready to run in any conditions, there are temperatures when it’s simply a better idea to move a workout inside or just sit in front of a fire with a cup of hot cocoa instead.
-Even the best cold-weather running gear can’t protect against everything.
+While in theory, the best cold-weather running gear can protect against essentially everything, we all have our limits of when it’s not worth the effort anymore.

 Running when it’s well below freezing out can damage your lungs, especially if you’re working hard.
-If it’s below 17 degrees Fahrenheit, you’ll want to avoid breathing hard or gasping during your workout.
-It’s important to listen to your body during cold-weather runs, and if you feel your lungs getting irritated by the cold, you’ll want to stop and get warm as soon as possible.
+If the temperature is below 17 degrees Fahrenheit, you’ll want to avoid breathing hard or gasping during your workout.
+It’s important to listen to your body during cold-weather runs and if you feel your lungs getting irritated by the cold, you’ll want to stop and get warm as soon as possible.

-Cold temperatures can also cause frostbite, especially on bits of skin exposed to the elements.
+Cold temperatures can also cause frostbite, especially on skin exposed to the elements.
 The speed at which frostbite occurs depends on the ambient temperature and wind chill.
 Keeping facial skin covered with some warm material can help reduce the chance of frostnip or frostbite and allow you to stay out in colder temperatures.
-Having a good pair of gloves like the Trailheads Convertible Zip Mitts can protect your fingers, one of the more common places to experience frostbite.
+Having a good pair of gloves, like the Trailheads Convertible Zip Mitts, can protect your fingers, one of the more common places to experience frostbite.

 You’ll also need to pay extra attention to keeping your joints warm when running in extreme cold.
 A good pair of insulated tights, like the Gorewear R3 Thermo Tights, can protect your knees from the cold and help warm your ankles and feet during the coldest of runs.